EvenNewbieImThePro/EvenNewbieImThePro/README.md

 <b>what does this script do?</b>

-=> install mariadb package through this script
+=> install some package through this script. you can see in code